Non Functional Testing - With Non Functional Test Examples

 5. Security Tests

-Security testing checks software to find flaws that may compromise data.
-The goal of security testing is to prove that an attack won’t happen.
+Security testing checks software to find flaws or vulnerabilities that may compromise data.
+The goal of security testing is to identify any potential security risks or threats and to ensure that the product is not vulnerable to hacking, data breaches, or other types of security issues.

 Common security tests include: